Find Schools

 $27,114 Avg Student Debt

-On average, students take out $27,114 in loans while pursuing their degree.
+Degree recipients from Agnes Scott accumulate an average of $27,114 in student debt by the time they complete their degree.
 During the early years of their career, Agnes Scott graduates make an average of $26,964 annually.

 #22